 “The girls here had a very difficult life even before the they were attacked”, Ashish continues.
 “But afterwards, they stopped leaving their homes altogether.
 The world doesn’t change.
 The only person that changes is yourself.
 So we told survivors that unless they helped themselves, no one else would… and slowly their confidence grew… and what could be more beautiful than a woman coming forward to change her life after facing such malice?”

-Sheroes brings society closer to the reality of acid attacks, and gives women affected the chance to reclaim their lives, as Ashish puts it: “Sheroes is not a business, it’s a responsibility”.
+Sheroes brings society closer to the reality of acid attacks, and gives the women affected the chance to reclaim their lives.
+As Ashish puts it: “Sheroes is not a business, it’s a responsibility”.

 Journalist and blogger, he has worked as an editor for several travel, nature and science magazines for the last 20 years.